BuzzBoard/buzzboard-php-sdk/README.md

 ## The Buzzboard SDK for PHP

 ## Installation
-The Buzzboard SDK can be installed via [composer](https://getcomposer.org/)
+The BuzzBoard SDK can be installed via [composer](https://getcomposer.org/)

 ## Documentation
 API [documentation](https://api.buzzboard.com/documentation)